 “We’ve seen our Platinum Night auctions grow in popularity over the years, and with that we’ve seen the auctions getting longer and longer,” said Rohan.
 “We thought, in order to give tired convention-goers a break from an auctions going until 2 a.m. that we’d divide it into two shorter evening events.
 We also want to make sure that collectors have plenty of time to plan for two evenings of Platinum Night.”

 The magnificent 1829 $5 Large Date PR64 PCGS, CAC, Ex: Garrett, the centerpiece offering of the unmatched Harvey B. Jacobson, Jr. Collection of early Half Eagles, is another principal Platinum Night offering.

-“This is the first Large Diameter Capped Bust half eagle certified as a proof by a major grading service,” said Greg Rohan, President of Heritage Auctions.
+“This is the first Large Diameter Capped Bust half eagle certified as a proof by a major grading service,” said Rohan.
 “Both PCGS and CAC have agreed on this coin’s proof status and a grade of PR64.
 Any Large Date, Large Diameter 1829 half eagle is an extreme rarity – our catalogers have traced just seven distinct specimens – so this coin’s status as a proof or special striking makes it even more important.”